Judge denies bail for alleged Silk Road founder Ulbricht

 "They do not know the other half of Mr. Ulbricht," he said.

-In the end, Fox said he was not convinced Ulbricht would behave himself "given the powerful evidence presented" by the government.
+In the end, Ellis said he was not convinced Ulbricht would behave himself "given the powerful evidence presented" by the government.

-"I am not convinced that there are conditions that could be fashioned to secure his presence in court," Fox said.
+"I am not convinced that there are conditions that could be fashioned to secure his presence in court," Ellis said.

 The case is U.S. v.
 Ulbricht, U.S. District Court, Southern District of New York, No. 13-mj-2328.